mzazon/awesome-cloud-projects/aws/serving-static-content-s3/serving-static-content-s3.md

 ## Problem

-Your organization needs to host static website content (HTML, CSS, JavaScript, images) that is accessible globally with low latency.
-The website requires HTTPS support for security, and you want to minimize infrastructure management overhead while keeping costs low.
+Your organization needs to host static website content (HTML, CSS, JavaScript, images) that is accessible globally with low latency and enhanced security.
+The website requires HTTPS support for compliance, and you want to minimize infrastructure management overhead while keeping costs low.
 Traditional web hosting solutions using EC2 instances require ongoing maintenance, patching, and scaling configurations, which your team wants to avoid.
-Additionally, you need a solution that provides high availability and scales automatically with traffic spikes.
+Additionally, you need a solution that provides high availability, automatic scaling during traffic spikes, and protection against unauthorized direct access to your content storage.

 ## Solution

-Implement a serverless static website hosting solution using Amazon S3 to store content and Amazon CloudFront to deliver it globally with low latency.
-This architecture uses S3 for cost-effective, durable storage of all website files, while CloudFront's global content delivery network caches content at edge locations close to users.
-The solution includes HTTPS support through AWS Certificate Manager and optional custom domain configuration with Route 53.
-This approach eliminates server management, automatically scales to handle traffic spikes, and significantly reduces latency for global visitors.
+Implement a serverless static website hosting solution using Amazon S3 for cost-effective, durable storage and Amazon CloudFront for global content delivery with enhanced security.
+This architecture uses S3 as a private origin with CloudFront's Origin Access Control (OAC) to ensure content can only be accessed through the CDN, not directly from S3.
+CloudFront's global edge network caches content at over 400 locations worldwide, dramatically reducing latency for users.
+The solution includes automatic HTTPS encryption through AWS Certificate Manager and optional custom domain configuration with Route 53.
+This approach eliminates server management, automatically scales to handle traffic spikes, and provides built-in DDoS protection through AWS Shield Standard.

+## Architecture Diagram

 ```mermaid
 graph LR